How to bring back Android’s 3-button navigation

 Having buttons, however, means they take up a chunk of screen space at the bottom of the phone, or the screen must shrink to accommodate them.
 This system has served Android well, but we’re now seeing it phased out, certainly as far as stock Android goes.

 This approach was introduced in Android 9 Pie in 2018, and you can think of it as a middle ground between the old and new navigation systems in Android.
 It’s no longer available on Android 12, but if your Pixel device is running an old version of the operating system, you still have this option if you don’t want to go all-in on either buttons or gestures.

 The Back button keeps its place, but the Home button turns into a smaller pill shape, and the Overview button disappears completely.
-To get to the screen of recent apps, you need to flick up quickly and then release on the Home button.
+To get to the screen of recent apps, you’ll need to swipe up and hold the Home button.
 If you swipe up quickly from any other point of the screen, you’ll go to the full app drawer.

 Quickly tapping the Home button will bring you to the main home screen, and pressing and holding it will launch the Google Assistant on compatible phones (including the Google Pixel).
 Swipe right quickly and briefly on the Home button to switch between your two most recent apps (the same as double-tapping the Overview button).
 The Back button works as it always has, taking you back to the previous screen, whether that’s in the current app or a different one.

-This approach is an intuitive blend of buttons and gestures, and you save a little bit more room on screen with two buttons rather than three.
+This approach is an intuitive blend of buttons and gestures, and you’ll save a little bit more room on the screen with two buttons rather than three.

-If you want to forgo buttons altogether, then you can pick gesture navigation.
+If you want to forgo buttons altogether, you can pick gesture navigation.
 Your apps will take over the entire screen, with a floating bar at the bottom, iOS-style.

 In this mode, you briefly swipe up from the bottom of the screen to go back to the home screen, or swipe up and then hold your finger in the center of the screen to get to your recent apps list (the gesture equivalent of the old Overview button).
 On the home screen, swipe up from either the bottom left or bottom right corner to access Google Assistant (if it’s enabled on your device).

 To go back, swipe in from the left or the right-hand edge of the screen.
 Here gesture navigation might interfere with other gestures used by your apps, so you might want to adjust the sensitivity to get everything working properly.
 To do this, tap the cog icon next to Gesture navigation.
 If you’re getting the back swipes right, arrows will appear at the side of the screen.

-This is the mode that gives you most screen space to work with, though it might take you a while to get used to it.
-Gesture navigation is the direction Google wants to push Android, so other options might not be available or as easily accessible in future updates.
+This is the mode that gives you the most screen space to work with, though it might take you a while to get used to it.

-Those three options will be available to you on some handsets (like the Pixel phones after an Android 10 update), but you might only get two, or some variation on them, depending on the manufacturer of your device and the version of Android you’re running.
+Those three options will be available to you on some handsets, but you might only get two, or some variation of them, depending on the manufacturer of your device and the version of Android you’re running.
 Newer Pixel models with Android 12 will have Gesture navigation by default, and will only offer three-button navigation as an alternative.

-In the case of Samsung handsets, open up Settings then choose Display and Navigation bar.
-You only get two options here—the three-button navigation or gesture navigation—but you can change the order of the buttons and swap the Back and Overview buttons around if needed.
+In the case of Samsung handsets, open Settings, then choose Display and Navigation bar.
+You only get two options here—three-button navigation or gesture navigation—but you can change the order of the buttons and swap the Back and Overview buttons around if needed.

-Older versions of Android, including Android 9 Pie, may just offer you two- and three-button navigation, but again it depends on the make and model of your phone.
-Gesture navigation support will be officially introduced with Android 10, so look out for future updates on your handset.
+Older versions of Android, including Android 9 Pie, may just offer you two- and three-button navigation, but again, it depends on the make and model of your phone.